CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 You TLS certificate should have a Common Name (CN) setting that matches the primary Service name.
 This is the name of the cluster suffixed with `-primary`.
 For example, for our `hippo` cluster this would be `hippo-primary`.

-(TODO: Do we want to provide an example for how to generate this?)

 To customize the TLS for a Postgres cluster, you will need to create a Secret in the Namespace of your Postgres cluster that contains the  TLS key (`tls.key`), TLS certificate (`tls.crt`) and the CA certificate (`ca.crt`) to use.
 The Secret should contain the following values:

 ```